energysistem/manuals/42931-Tower 8 g2/en/07-bluetooth.md

 Press "connect" when you see "Energy Tower 8 g2" on your Bluetooth device screen.
 The devices will be connected immediately.
 You will hear a sound that confirms that both devices have been paired correctly.

-From that moment on, you *Energy Tower 8 g2* will synchronize automatically with that Bluetooth device whenever it is within a distance range of 10 metres.
+From that moment on, your *Energy Tower 8 g2* will synchronize automatically with that Bluetooth device whenever it is within a distance range of 10 metres.

 If you would like to synchronize another Bluetooth device, press and hold the *Start/ Pause (4)* button for 2 seconds in order to carry out a new search.